Recommended Tiger Woods Bets:

 Can he win at Royal Portrush?
 The course will be new to many in the field and as such links skills, a strong game plan and intelligent golf will be to the fore.

 What’s more the sell-out crowd (yes, all tickets were sold weeks ago) will be treating Woods like an honorary Irishman for the week.
 The passion promises to be remarkable and, other than a home win, nothing would please the galleries more than to see Tiger lift the Claret Jug again.
-Once again, he is single figures to achieve that – with William Hill offering 9/1 for him to emerge victorious.
+Once again, he is single figures to achieve that – with Bet365 offering 12/1 for him to emerge victorious.